 E is for East meets West

-The famous Richard Serra sculpture in the desert at Zekreet.
-It’s size in such a barren landscape is such an awe striking scene.
+East Meets West is the famous Richard Serra sculpture in the desert at Zekreet.
+It’s size in such a barren landscape is an awe striking scene.
 Nb you will require a 4×4 to visit

 Nearby you can enjoy a beach day at zekreet and see the amazing mushroom rocks.